objektwerks/slick/README.md

 Slick
 -----
->The purpose of this project is to prototype and test Slick features.
+>The purpose of this project is to test Slick features.